 Next, in 1971, Chan moved to Canberra, Australia, where his parents had earlier relocated.
 He attended Dickson College and found a job as a construction worker.
 Here, he was called Little Jack, which later became Jackie.

 Jackie Chan’s acting career began when he was a young child.
-In 1962, when he was eight years old, Chan appeared in the film Big and Little Wong Tin Bar.
-Several minor roles followed in the next years, and by the following decade, he was signed to the Great Earth Film Company.
+In 1962, when he was eight, Chan first appeared in the film Big and Little Wong Tin Bar.
+Several minor roles followed in the following years, and he was signed to the Great Earth Film Company by the next decade.

 In the 1972 Bruce Lee film Fist of Fury, Chan worked as a stunt double for the main antagonist, played by Japanese actor Riki Hashimoto.
 He was also an extra in Enter the Dragon in 1973, which was technically his Hollywood debut.
 Chan continued doing stunt work in dozens of other films through the 1970s.